 It appears that the fires are getting progressively worse.

-They also emit substances that significantly reduce the quality of the air in the surrounding community, as well as communities miles away.
-Fires release volatile and semi-volatile organic compounds (VOC's), which negatively impact the quality of the air we breathe.
+They also emit substances that significantly reduce the air quality in the surrounding community, as well as communities miles away.
+Fires release volatile and semi-volatile organic compounds (VOCs), which negatively impact the quality of the air we breathe.

 They also release nitrogen oxides, which form ozone and particulate matter.
 Direct emissions of toxins are also a concern, as they can impact first responders and local residents who are unfortunate enough to live nearby.

 Anyone who has significant issues with asthma, allergies, or a respiratory disease will be troubled by the smoke.
 According to the CDC, people most at risk from wildfire smoke are individuals with heart or lung diseases, as well as the elderly and young children.
 For heart or lung diseases, there is a wide range of potential conditions and illnesses that could make a person more vulnerable.